 Some of the most crucial pieces of information to learn about your new community are the crime rates.
 Many municipal police departments offer this information online.
 If not, there are several sites that collect and publish this data.
 Among them are CrimeReports, SpotCrime, and Family Watchdog.
 These online crime databases provide analysis of local crime statistics (specifically by area and by type of crime).
 SafeWise publishes annual rankings of the safest cities so you can see how your new community compares.

 You will get no more honest assessment about living in Houston, Texas, than from residents.
 Online forums provide a venue for locals to offer their assessment of what is good and bad in their communities.
 To start, consult City-Data.com or the subreddit lists on Reddit.
 Nextdoor is a private site where residents can connect.
+Crowdsourced Explorer offers advice and tips from locals about what you should know before moving to pretty much any city.
 Don’t forget larger social media platforms such as Facebook, Instagram, and Yelp, which can also provide valuable insight from residents.

-Soon, you will be living in Houston, Texas, or one of its many fine surrounding communities.
+Soon, you will be living in Houston, Texas, or one of its fine surrounding communities like The Woodlands.
 But before you relocate, don’t forget to familiarize yourself with these important aspects of your new community.
 This knowledge will help make your relocation a smooth one!